LeoTurnell-Ritson/foamTEX-8/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Installation is supper easy and the main foamTex.py source file can be run as an executable out of the box without any prerequisites (other than python3) Note: there is not requirement for either LateX or OpenFOAM.
+Installation is supper easy.
+The main foamTex.py source file can be run as an executable out of the box without any prerequisites (other than python3).
+Note that neither LateX or OpenFOAM are required.
 If you wish to run foamTEX as an executable follow the instructions bellow (written for bash Unix shell).

 ### Prerequisites